mxiuwang/git-practice/README.md

 # About this Repo
-This is a repository is a Git practice package with exercises designed to help you develop your Git skills, in the way it is most commonly used at Intuit!
-This repo is intended for any Intuit employee learning Git for the first time, or engineers wishing to familiarize themselves with the Git workflow at Intuit.
+This is a repository is a Git practice package with exercises designed to help you develop your Git skills!
+This repo is intended for anyone learning Git for the first time, or engineers wishing to familiarize themselves with Git workflow.

-The repository contains common scenarios that Intuit engineers may face.
+The repository contains common scenarios that software engineers may face.
 In general, scenarios are designed in ascending level of complexity.
 Each scenario is contained within a folder, and within each folder is a `readme` detailling all the learning goals, instructions, and solutions to each exercise.

 # Setup
 Perform these instructions once before doing the exercises: